 - Bring a large pot of water to boil on the stove.
 Cut away as much of the core of the cabbage as possible, loosening the outer leaves as you go.
 Continue to cut stem as you go along until you have enough whole leaves.
 You will need 16 leaves.

 - Drop the leaves in boiling water and cook just a few minutes until the leaves are limp enough to roll, but not soft.
 Cut out some of the thickness of the outer leaves if needed.
+Cut out the hard stem which runs down the center of each leaf.

 - Wrap individual portions of filling (about 1/4 cup) in softened cabbage leaves.